yaboi-zombies/BO1-Full-Solo-Mods/README.md

 # BO1-Full-Solo-Mods
 One stop shop for BO1 solo mods.
 Place the 'Solo Eggs Mod' folder in the 'C:\Users\User\AppData\Local\Plutonium\storage\t5\mods' folder and the 'zombie_moon_patch.ff' file in the '.\pluto_t5_full_game\zone\Common' folder (Click on "Code" --> "Download ZIP" to download).
 I'd recommend renaming the original 'zombie_moon_patch.ff' to  'zombie_moon_patch.ff.bak' instead of replacing the file in case you want to revert to an unmodded state at some point.
 When loaded into the main menu of BO1 click mods -> Solo Eggs Mod to load the mod file.

 I did not make these mods, but have completed the easter eggs with them multiple times.
-These are the modified stes as I understand them:
+These are the modified steps as I understand them:
 - Ascension
   * All four buttons monkey round buttons must be pressed within a minute and a half of the first button press
   * LUNA step auto completes